Khan-DevForge/CreamDriveApp/README.md

 * Mongodb
 * Google Maps Api

-## Installation - yarn
-### Prerequisites
-To run this project in the development mode, you'll need to have a basic environment to run a React-Native App, that can be found [here](https://reactnative.dev/docs/environment-setup).

-Also, you'll need to the servers running locally on your machine with the mock data.
-You can find the [Socket.io Server here](https://github.com/daniel30-07/taxi-app-socket.io). and the [Express Server here](https://github.com/daniel30-07/taxi-app-express-backend.git)

 - [React-Native](https://facebook.github.io/react-native/) - Build the native app using JavaScript and React
 - [React-Navigation](https://reactnavigation.org/docs/en/getting-started.html) - Router